 Guys.
 I'm EXHAUSTED.
 Partially from having a newborn but mostly from having too much fun!
-Two summers ago I was a “single mom” and very pregnant.
+Two summers ago I was a “solo parent” and very pregnant.
 Last summer we were busy prepping our house to sell.
 They were busy summers and we found ourselves paying other people to allow us to have fun.

 This is the first summer in a while where we had nothing, absolutely NOTHING, on our calendar.
 No trips, no weekend getaways, not even camping trips.
 Between recently moving, home repair projects, and a new baby, we didn't know where life would lead so we kept things free and clear.
 But mostly it's because we are basically broke and house poor (waaahhhhp, waaaahhhhhh).

 At first it bothered me, as I watched everyone else on social media off and running to fun destinations and adventures.
 And sure, I signed my kids up for summer camp at a neighbor's house, gymnastics camp, and T-ball.
 But my summer started feeling so mundane and boring compared to everyone else's.

 Then an interesting thing happened.